-Full applications must be submitted by Thursday, July 11, 2024.
+Full applications must be submitted by the date and time stated on page one of this RFP.
 Documents providing a comprehensive description of all application sections are found on SmartSimple, as are required templates for certain sections.
 Proposal narratives should be succinct, self-explanatory, and organized in alignment with the sections outlined below and in supplemental attachments.
 The Full Application will include the following sections:

-- Scientific Abstract and Specific Aims
+- ♦ Scientific Abstract and Specific Aims

 - ♦ Milestones and Timetable

 - Demographics of Anticipated Study Volunteers (if applicable)

-- ♦ Research Plan (including New Investigator statement if applicable)
+- Research Plan (including New Investigator statement if applicable)

 - ♦ Budget and Justification

 - ♦ Personnel Table

 - ♦ Biosketches for all Key Personnel (any format is acceptable, including NIH format)

 - ♦ Facilities

-- Assurances (if applicable: Human Subjects; Biohazards; DEA Controlled Substance use)
+- ♦ Assurances (if applicable: Human Subjects; Biohazards; DEA Controlled Substance use)

-&lt;sup>2Example of score of 9 (Poor): applicant does not propose a new delivery strategy and/or does not address a marginalized or underserved community.
+2Example of score of 9 (Poor): applicant does not propose a new delivery strategy and/or does not address a marginalized or underserved community.